-We made our second batch (or maybe it’s our third batch) of cut comb yesterday.
+I made my second batch (or maybe it’s my third batch) of cut comb yesterday.
 It’s the last of the foundationless honey comb for this year.
-Our cut comb is messy and wouldn’t win any awards at the county fair — which is just the way we like it.
+My cut comb is messy and wouldn’t win any awards at the county fair — which is just the way I like it.
 That’s called keepin’ it real.
-Our method of making cut comb is simple:
+My method of making cut comb is simple:

 I gave a friend some honey this past week, a jar of honey and a piece of cut honey comb.
 They took the jar but passed on the comb.
 I couldn’t believe it.
 I almost took back the jar of honey right then and there.
 Even now I wish I’d only given them a small jar.
 That’s right.
 I’ve become a honey snob.
 Sue me.
-I have no desire to give our honey to anyone who doesn’t appreciate it.
+I have no desire to give my honey to anyone who doesn’t appreciate it.
 You don’t like raw honey comb?
 You think it’s gross?
 No honey for you!

 I had planned to describe the floral aromas and flavours of the honey in the video, but I became speechless as soon as I put the honey in my mouth.

 Drones don’t make honey.
 They only eat it.
 They also contribute nothing to the survival of the colony during the winter months.
 Hence, most drones are expelled from the hive in the fall as the temperatures begin to drop.
 Sometimes the worker bees will even chew out the remaining drone brood in the hive and toss the drone pupae out the front door (see Piles of Dead Pupae).
 Gross.
 Honey bees don’t mess around when it comes to their survival.
 Here’s a video I took this morning of several drones being expelled from Hive #1: